jmo55/ossec/README.md

 To run the docker-compose.yml file within ossec_project /dir use command: docker compose up -d --build

+The ossec service should be running in each container.
+If the service is not running then start the service by following the steps below.

 Once the containers are created and running, connect to the containers using command: docker exec -it "containername" /bin/bash

 Inside the containers run:

 For "apache2" container, CMD: sh /var/www/html/ossec-webui/setup.sh & go through the configuration (Review web-ui-installation_steps to complete this.)
 For "ossec-server", CMD: /var/ossec/bin/ossec-control start (Review installation_steps to complete this.)

-These should be running.
-But, if the service is not running then those commands shouldl start the service in each container.

 # Reference LINKS!